Admissions Highlights Heading link

 All applicants will complete a PharmCAS online application.

 The PharmCAS application becomes available in July of each year.
-Although the UIC College of Pharmacy has a June PharmCAS deadline, complete applications are reviewed by the Admissions Committee as they are received starting in September and continuing through mid-June.
+Although the UIC College of Pharmacy has a March PharmCAS deadline, complete applications are reviewed by the Admissions Committee as they are received starting in September and continuing through mid-March.
 Applicants will select their campus preference in the school specific supplemental questions part of the PharmCAS application.

 UIC PharmD Supplemental Application - by invitation